 One of the first accomplishments was the creation and approval by the Board of the Language Services Policy and Procedures document.
-The resolution adopting this initiative was approved on 18 October 2012.
+The resolution adopting this initiative was approved on October 18,2012.
 Significantly, the ATRT1 recommendation to “Enhance Multilingual Strategy” also included improvements such as more interpretation support, transcription support, and teleconference interpretation.

-During calls with the ATRT2, staff explained how the translations services work and the challenges they continue to face.
+During calls with ATRT2, staff explained how the translations services work and the challenges they continue to face.
 These include, but are not limited to, the need to update and improve glossaries of already used terminologies in the six ICANN languages; budgetary constraints (despite increases from US$2.1M in 2012 to US$3.6M in 2014); and management of the sheer volume of work via staffing levels and how that impacts the timeliness of output.

 Staff also shared the process involved as follows:

-Receive the document for translation
+Receive the document for translation.

-Quick estimate of words per page multiplied by days it takes to translate; 1 day = 1800-2000 words
+Quick estimate of words per page multiplied by days it takes to translate; 1 day = 1800-2000 words.

-Document goes through polishing
+Document goes through polishing.

 Delays in getting the materials out at the same time often is a result of the size of the material to be translated and a lean department of two staff members.